 My mother arrived a widow on that frosty morning, but there isn’t actually a word for what I’d become – and yet I too had been changed immeasurably and forever by that loss.
 As I watched them gently lower his coffin all the way down into that cold, dark hole, part of me went with him, and never came back.
 In my youth, I remember asking: “Dad, when will I grow up?”
 He’d finally given me the answer.

 Eleven years later, I’m still crying.
 I cry over fond memories – from bedtime stories and trips to the park, to chasing my first boyfriend out of the house so fast he forgot his shoes.
 I cry while we belt out his favourites at the Christmas carol service.
 I cry when I watch my friends being walked down the aisle on their wedding day.
 I cry because my children will never get to meet their granddad.
 I cry for all the things I shouldn’t have said, and all the things I never got to say.
-But most of all I cry because, even after all this time, I still miss him so, so much.
+But most of all I cry because, even after all this time, I still miss him so, so much (especially when I’m hungry).